 I was not even aware of vegan communities and groups online for six months till I went vegan.
 If you live in India, trust me your city has a vegan group.
 In fact, I was not even aware that vegan people exist around me till months after going vegan.
 I thought I was the only one (In Russell Peters accent ) It was thrilling to go for my first vegan potluck and meet other Vegan’s.
 Explore the community and you will learn so much.

 Plus you have someone to reach out to when you need help figuring stuff out.
 Having a vegan mentor is even better.
 Get online and make a post on the group Vegans In India and more than enough people will be happy to help.
 Don’t be too shy, no one will judge you for not getting everything right the very first time.
 No matter what part of the world you live in, there are vegan’s everywhere!

 8) Find an alternative instead of ‘giving up’:

 Ok so just because you chose to go on a plant- based diet, you do not have to give up on cheese, milk, ice creams or cakes!
 Once you connect with the vegan community around your location, you will be exposed to so many dairy alternatives and where to find them.

 It is also really simple to make plant- based curds, mylk and cheese at home.
 Watch this video for a couple of ideas!
 Experiment with cooking or explore options available in super markets.
 White Cub makes excellent vegan ice creams available in most metro cities in india.
-Veganarke is currently local to bangalore but growing for milk/ curds alternatives in India.
+Goodmylk is currently local to Bangalore but growing for milk/ curds alternatives in India.
 Unived is great for vegan supplements/ protein powders.
 Almost all major cities have countless home bakers, business owners that run all vegan businesses.

 Giving up on something might lead to temptations and maybe even lead to you falling of the wagon.
 You want to find enough alternative options at least in the first year of going on a plant- based diet to make sure your you stick to it for long.